ymyzk/tox-gh-actions/README.md

 ## Examples
 ### Basic Example
-The following configuration will create 5 jobs when running the workflow on GitHub Actions.
+The following configuration will create 4 jobs when running the workflow on GitHub Actions.
-- On Python 2.7 job, tox runs `py27` environment
-- On Python 3.6 job, tox runs `py36` environment
 - On Python 3.7 job, tox runs `py37` environment
-- On Python 3.8 job, tox runs `py38` and `mypy` environments
+- On Python 3.8 job, tox runs `py38` environment
 - On Python 3.9 job, tox runs `py39` environment
+- On Python 3.10 job, tox runs `py310` and `mypy` environments

 #### tox-gh-actions Configuration
 Add `[gh-actions]` section to the same file as tox's configuration.